Walidcorloene/DeepAnalyzerImages/README.md

 ### 🧑‍💻: About Us :
 - :telescope: We are Studying Data & AI and contributing for building a image analyzer of LinkedIn profile pictures.

+- Business Coach : Jean-Charles TASSAN
+- Technical Coach : Théo GIGANT

 # DeepAnalyzer

-# the members of groups :
+# Group members :
 -Walid KHIRDINE

 -Oussama BOUACEM